microsoft/playwright/docs/src/test-reporter-api/class-testerror.md

 * since: v1.49
 - type: ?<[int]>

-Timeout in milliseconds, if the error was caused by a timeout..
+Timeout in milliseconds, if the error was caused by a timeout.

 ## property: TestError.value
 * since: v1.10